Collections

 The main Zukertort idea is delayed commitment.
 White develops first and only later decides whether the centre should be challenged with c4, reinforced with d4, or shaped around a kingside fianchetto and a later e4.

-For practical players, the opening's real strength is move-order control.
-White can stay flexible, avoid some theoretical channels tied to 1.d4 or 1.c4, and guide the game toward the structure that best matches Black's setup.
+Because the first move is so flexible, piece placement matters more than memorizing forced lines.
+The opening's real strength is move-order control: White can avoid theoretical channels tied to 1.d4 or 1.c4 and guide the game toward a favourable structure.

 History & Legacy